tayeb1994/Devops-Project/README.md

 # Multi Trier Application Setup Locally
+- The purpose is to build, run, test, and understand your entire application on your laptop before sending it to the cloud.
 Windows Tools Install chocolatey from the instructions given in the link below.
 - https://chocolatey.org/docs/installation
 ## Run all the below commands on Powershell (Open Powershell as Admin)